A Passion for Research

 Mary Lotesto ’20 comes from a family of doctors and always assumed she too would pursue a medical career.
 She majored in biology, shadowed a physician and made plans to apply to medical school.

 Then she got involved in biology research at Elmhurst, and a new world opened up.

-As a first-year student, she participated in the College’s Keystone Program, which funds student research in math and science.
+As a first-year student, she participated in the University’s Keystone Program, which funds student research in math and science.
 Under the guidance of Professor Kyle Bennett, she designed her own experiments, examined bacteria and wrote up her results in a manuscript.